 'Totally avoidable': 3 firms fined in Seattle crane collapse

 TUKWILA, Wash.
-(AP) — Washington state on Thursday fined three companies a combined $107,000 for their roles in a crane collapse that killed four people in Seattle last April, with officials calling the accident "totally avoidable."
+(AP) — Washington state on Thursday fined three companies their roles in a crane collapse that killed four people in Seattle last April, with officials calling it "totally avoidable," and Seattle Police confirmed that they have opened a criminal investigation.

 The collapse occurred April 27 in the booming tech neighborhood of South Lake Union, where the crane had been used in the construction of a Google office building.
 Sections of the crane landed on the building and on traffic below, striking six vehicles.
 Two ironworkers on the crane were killed as were two people in cars.
 Four other people were injured.